marijnh/Eloquent-JavaScript/06_object.md

 JavaScript's prototype system makes it possible to create a _new_ class, much like the old class, but with new definitions for some of its properties.
-The prototype for the new class derives from the old prototype, but adds a new definition for, say, the `set` method.
+The prototype for the new class derives from the old prototype but adds a new definition for, say, the `set` method.

 In object-oriented programming terms, this is called _((inheritance))_.
 The new class inherits properties and behavior from